 The shoulder joint is made up of the humerus, scapula and clavicle.
 The glenohumeral joint is formed by the head of the humerus and the glenoid fossa of the scapula.
 This joint is supported primarily by the glenohumeral ligaments (superior, middle, and inferior) and the muscles of the rotator cuff.

-The inferior glenohumeral ligament is most often injured during a shoulder dislocation, resulting in a Bankart lesion.
 The axillary nerve encircles the surgical neck of the humerus and may also be injured during shoulder dislocation or reduction.
 Axillary nerve injury will affect the deltoid muscle group and sensation to the proximal third of the upper arm.

 Bankart lesion causes

 Shoulder instability is often broken down into “born loose” or “torn loose.”
 Those who are born loose often have lax ligaments.
-Thesy are often referred to as “double-jointed” because of their excessive range of motion.
+These are often referred to as “double-jointed” because of their excessive range of motion.
 Those who injure their shoulder during a traumatic shoulder dislocation are torn loose.

-The gold standard for diagnosing a Bankart lesion is magnetic resonance arthrogram but this does not mean the diagnosis can not be made in the clinic.
-Loh and colleagues evaluated more than a decade of patient records to determine a cluster of tests that is clinically useful for diagnosing Bankart lesions.
+The gold standard for diagnosing a Bankart lesion is magnetic resonance arthrogram (MRA), but this does not mean the diagnosis can not be made in the clinic.
+Researchers in a 2016 study evaluated more than a decade of patient records to determine a cluster of tests that is clinically useful for diagnosing Bankart lesions.
+They found that a detailed patient history with positive findings on the anterior apprehension test and load and shift tests can diagnose anterior shoulder instability as consistently as imaging.

-Anterior instability doesn’t always mean a Bankart lesion is present but a history of repeated dislocations along with instability should make the clinician suspicious of a labral tear.
+Anterior instability doesn’t always mean a Bankart lesion is present, but a history of repeated dislocations along with instability should make the clinician suspicious of a labral tear.

 Shoulder impingement and bursitis can be ruled out with resistive testing where the finding is strong and pain free.
 Special tests for impingement may also be used to test the health of the shoulder.
 Without a reported dislocation, clinicians need to consider the patient’s story about their pain experience.